Workday RaaS

 - Select report start date: The date from which you want to sync the report data.

-- Choose sync strategy for your connector: The sync strategy you want to use for the connector.
+- Choose sync strategy for your connector: The sync strategy you want to use for the connection.

 - Sync updates from last sync: This strategy syncs the report incrementally.
 In the first sync, we sync the report from the Select report start date to the current date.
 Then for subsequent syncs, the Enter Report Start Date Field value is set to the last synced date and Enter Dynamic Parameter Field value is set to the current date.